 Current Rulemaking Status

-On February 16, 2012, EPA issued its final NESHAPS rule under Section 112 for new and existing coal- and oil-fired electric power plants.
+On February 16, 2012, EPA issued its final NESHAPS rule under Section 112 (renamed the Mercury and Air Toxics Standard) for new and existing coal- and oil-fired electric power plants.
 The rule would limit emission of heavy metals, including mercury (Hg), arsenic, chromium, and nickel, and acid gases, including hydrogen chloride (HCl) and hydrogen fluoride (HF).
 The rule also includes revised NSPS for new oil- and coal-fired power plants under Section 111.
 The revised NSPS would limit emissions of particulate matter (PM), sulfur dioxide (SO2), and nitrogen oxides (NOX).

 The rule would allow three years for electric power plants to meet the standards, with the possibility of an additional year upon a demonstration that additional time is needed in order to complete construction.